laylafrischman/laylafrischman.github.io/index.md

 - **Customer Care Administrator**

   For the summer of 2021, I worked on site for a Construction Management company called H & R Construction Management.
 As homeowners of the 600 newly built condo units submitted lists of warrantable deficiencies, I recorded and tracked this information in a clear and concise manner for all team members.
-Administrative department duties included scheduling meetings, publishing minutes, filing and other supportive activities.

 - **Administrative Assistant**